Feilkin/monstrocity/README.md

 *I have to start counting somewhere, don't I?*

 Got the basic Webhook done, going to install it to the server later.
 I don't think I'll have to touch it in a while, as it is fairly simple.

+Worker threads are spawned, but they don't actually do anything.
+Need to figure out the API for the bot.